Offshore site investigations

 While conducting survey operations, all Ørsted-contracted survey vessels have trained observers onboard to watch for marine mammals and protected species 24 hours a day.
 Observers are equipped with visual technology, such as thermal imaging, that enhances detection ability, especially during periods of low visibility.

 In compliance with regulations set by the National Marine Fisheries Service (NMFS), these observers actively look for whales, dolphins, other marine mammals, and protected species in the vicinity of the vessel.
 The observers direct the vessel to conduct an array of mitigation measures, where appropriate, to prevent impacts.
-This can include a change of course or shutdown of the relevant sound sources.
+This can include a reduction in vessel speed, change of course, or shutdown of the relevant sound sources.

 We track and record all observations of marine mammals and protected species throughout our survey operations.